B-mol/plugin-MiFlora/docs/en_US/faq.md

 ### Does this plugin rely on third-party APIs?

 > The plugin uses Bluetooth to retrieve information from MiFlora.
-You must install Bluetooth and make sure that `gatttool -b macAddMiFlora --char-read -a 0x35` is running on the target device.
+You need to install Bluetooth and make sure that `gatttool -b macAddMiFlora --char-read -a 0x35` is running on the target device.

 ### Does this plugin monopolize Bluetooth?